Anita Whitney: 1920 criminal syndicalism trial

-Some 14 months later, on May 16, 1927, Whitney's conviction was unanimously upheld by the Supreme Court in Whitney v.
+Some 14 months later, on May 16, 1927, Whitney's conviction was unanimously overturned by the Supreme Court in Whitney v.
 California.
 The ruling featured a landmark concurring opinion by Justice Louis Brandeis that only a "clear and present danger" would be sufficient for the legislative restriction of the right of free speech.
 His opinion would be employed again in cases revoking restrictions against Communists after a subsequent wave of imprisonments during the 1950s.